Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

     -   The footer is simple and paired back, featuring only one line of text.
 It lets the user know that environmental considerations were taken when creating this website, which will increase the confidence of the users in the website.
 It will also highlight to the users that a holistic approach has been taken to the development of the resulting website.

  ![Feature 5](https://github.com/SamarZiadat/sustainable-memory-game/blob/master/documentation/supporting-images/feature-6.png?raw=true)

+### Features which could be implemented in the future

+-   **More playing cards**
+    More playing cards be added to the stack so that there are more trees to learn from.

 ## Deployment